By Conner Baldacci 8/18/2020

 These aren’t your everyday stock pickups…

 Our standard stoptail bridge is a Gotoh 510 Series Wraparound bridge.
 This is a heavy-duty, brass tailpiece.
 One of the reasons we went with Gotoh over others is because of the counterbalance it provides.
 One issue Wraparound bridges have is the string tension from the string wrap has a tendency to pull up the studs over time.
 The rear counterbalance on the Gotoh helps to counteract this.
 By having a larger area for the strings to wrap around, the torque distribution helps to hold those studs in place and keep your guitar stable and in-tune for years to come.
+Our standard tremolo is a MannMade USA VintageVibrato which, we believe is one of the best tremolos on the market today with its beautiful design and unmatched tuning stability.

 That takes us to the neck.
 We use the hardest fret wire we can get our hands on and make sure our frets are seated securely before they’re glued in place to help ensure you spend less time tweaking and more time playing.

 Our standard 16:1 locking buffalo tuners feature a thumbscrew on the top to lock your strings in place and keep everything in tune even on the craziest of bends.
+They are lighter than traditional locking tuners to prevent excess headstock mass and neck dive.

 So all this talk about hardware and you’re probably thinking, “okay, get to the point”.
 The underlying theme with all of these parts is they create a guitar that is unique to the person playing it.
 A guitar that doesn’t feel or sound one specific way, but rather an instrument that can be used in any way your heart desires.
 There’s no such thing as a “perfect guitar”, we all have different ideas in our heads of what perfection is.
-To us, a perfect guitar is a guitar that is an extension of the soul that is playing those strings.
+To us here at Baldacci Guitars, a perfect guitar is a guitar that is an extension of the soul that is playing those strings.
 How you play the guitar has more to do with the sound than any spec we could possibly list.
 The starting goal with the Bighorn was to create a utility guitar- not a versatile one.
 Versatility comes in the form of too many knobs and switches, utility comes from simplicity and fluidity.
 We believe that we have captured something truly unique in the Bighorn and hope you will feel the same.